Why is it subscription-only sales?

 I'm interested in booking a private class with some friends - what are the costs and booking process?

-I offer private classes for groups of 4-6 people booking together for any of the classes.
-The costs per person are the same as if booking onto any of the other classes (e.g. £85 per head for Introduction to Baking Bread), and we cover the same material, but you can book on a date to suit you all and it will be a fun, private day for your group.
-If you would like to discuss this, drop me an email at firstname.lastname@example.org or give me a call.
-I can also offer bespoke baking days mixing elements from several of the classes; again, get in touch to discuss.
+We offer private classes for groups of 4-6 people booking together for any of the classes at our various venues.
+The costs per person are the same as if booking onto any of the other classes (e.g. £125 per head for Introduction to Baking Bread), and we cover the same material, but you can book on a date to suit you all and it will be a fun, private day for your group.
+If you would like to discuss this, drop me an email at email@example.com or give me a call.
+We can also offer bespoke baking days mixing elements from several of the classes; again, get in touch to discuss.
 For all private classes, payment needs to be made in advance when we agree a date.